This post may contain affiliate links. If you make a purchase, I may earn a commission. As an Amazon Associate, I may

 Anti-viral: Many essential oils have anti-microbial properties.
 Those that are particularly noted for being anti-viral are Cinnamon, Clove, Eucalyptus, Lavender, Oregano, Ravensara, Sandalwood, Tea Tree, and Thyme.

 Please note that if you are blending for a child, or have children around many of the oils in this post are not advised.
 In particular, Eucalypus, Peppermint should not be diffused around children under 3, and avoid Rosemary until a child is 10.
-Plant Therapy offers a KidSafe Sniffle Stopper Blend.
+Plant Therapy offers a KidSafe Sniffle Stopper Blend (affiliate link, Amazon).
 Their KidSafe line was formulated by noted aromatherapy safety expert Robert Tisserand.

 The most commonly cited oils for colds in general are listed in the table below.
 Find some natural relief by diffusing a blend of any of the following essential oils.